xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 This is a known issue.
 After migrating a Helm 2 release to Helm 3, the subsequent upgrades may fail.
 You can find the full explanation and workaround in [Migrating from Helm v2 to Helm v3](../installation/migration/helm.md#known-issues).

+## Restoration failure: `ERROR:  cannot drop view pg_stat_statements because extension pg_stat_statements requires it`

+You may face this error when restoring a backup on your Helm chart instance.
+Use the following steps as a woraround:

+- run `/srv/gitlab/bin/rails dbconsole -p` inside your `task-runner` pod to open the DB console
+- inside the consolle run `DROP EXTENSION pg_stat_statements`
+- perform the restoration process
+- after the restoration is completed, recreate the extension by running `CREATE EXTENSION pg_stat_statements` in the DB console

+Note that there may be other extensions failing, for instance `pg_buffercache`.
+You may find more details about it in the issue [https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2469](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2469).